layerml/onboarding-project/tutorial1/README.md

   source: total_items.py
   environment: requirements.txt
 ```
 > That's it, you are done.
 Congratulations!
-You just learned how define a source table as a Layer Dataset entity and how to add new features into your existing Layer Featureset.
+You just learned how to define a source table as a Layer Dataset entity and how to add new features into your existing Layer Featureset.